chandan1819/chat-with-database/README.md

    - Ensure PostgreSQL is running and accessible
    - Verify the database and schema exist

-2. **Gemini API Authentication Failed**
+2. **AI Model API Authentication Failed**
-   - Verify your API key is correct in `config.yaml`
+   - Verify your client ID and client secret are correct in `config.yaml`
-   - Check that your API key has proper permissions
+   - Check that your credentials have proper permissions
-   - Ensure you haven't exceeded API quotas
+   - Ensure the base URL is correct and accessible from your network

 3. **Rate Limit Exceeded**
    - Wait for the rate limit window to reset